 Follow School Policy: Each program requires a specific number of recommendations, usually two or three.
 Don’t exceed that number without prior agreement from the admissions staff.

 Interview policies vary from school to school.
-Ask about interview requirements and how your interview will be used in the application process.
+Ask admissions staff about the interview requirements and how your interview will be used in the application process.

 Learn About the School: Even if it’s not required, an interview can be a great way to learn about the school’s environment, facilities, students, and faculty.
-That knowledge can help you make a better decision about where to study later on.
+That knowledge can help you make a more informed decision about where to study.